The Tenindewa Staffords

 “About nine o’clock we would decide to go to bed but not much comfort awaited us there.
 The wind blew through the thin hessian walls and we were short of rugs.
 We lay on one hip until the top one ached with cold and then turn over and attempt to warm that one.
 The morning was welcomed as we arose and caught the dew that was beginning to drop from the roof”.

 Incidentally that winter she describes, the winter of 1914, was possibly the worst winter collectively Australia has ever had.
-In terms of grain production the country did not even produce enough to feed its own small population and had to import supplementary grain from Europe.
-It was also the year the Stafford’s were about to have!
+In terms of grain production, the country did not even produce enough to feed its own small population and had to import supplementary grain from Europe.
+It was also, in terms of the timing of the statement going to paper, the year the Stafford’s were about to have!!

 One can only remain bamboozled ad infinitum as to why so many of these sane, educated, rational people attempted such a risky endeavor at that time.
 Was it about the male ego and men’s opportunity and desire to “live the dream” or was it that the alternatives, urban Australia, England, Ireland, or the “Old World” itself generally were not all that wonderful, either financially or in lifestyle?
 We can but speculate on the “whys” but what we do know now are the facts in terms of the real risks that these “green adventurous“ took.
 In today’s terms, and I emphasize today’s terms, we would see these people as bordering on “derelict of duty”.
 The life and conditions coupled with the isolation, particularly of the pioneering mothers of the day in these hostile surroundings, again in comparative terms, would seem to us today as being a massive risk in terms of rearing children and to the mothers themselves “deprivation personified”.